-But read on to see how I tune your blog to auto-post to your social media channels.
+But read on to see how we tune your website to auto-post to your social media channels.

 If you’re relying on free social media such as a Facebook page or a Twitter account, or even Instagram, you’re possibly wasting your time.